VPK stands for the Voluntary Prekindergarten Education

 child learns at home and instills a love of life-long learning.

-Certificates should not be taken to school offices for enrollment purposes.
+VPK Certificates of Eligibility issued by the Polk Early Learning Coalition cannot be taken to public school offices for enrollment purposes.